 Navigating the complexities of lease accounting requires a strategic approach tailored to the specific needs of your business.
 Here are practical tips to help you master lease accounting:

-4. Regularly Review and Update Lease Data: Ensure that lease data is regularly reviewed and updated to reflect changes in lease terms, additions, and terminations.
+- Regularly Analyse and Update Lease Data: Ensure that lease data is regularly analysed and updated to reflect changes in lease terms, additions, and terminations.

 Conclusion